wichtounet/wichtounet.github.io/posts/2015/03/named-optional-template-parameters-to-configure-a-class-at-compile-time.rst

 I hope that this article interested you and that you learned something.

 The code of this article is available on Github: https://github.com/wichtounet/articles/blob/master/src/named_template_par/configurable.cpp
+It has been tested on Clang 3.5 and GCC 4.9.1.